 An Illinois (IL) Eviction Notice is a document a landlord sends to their tenant to notify them that they may face eviction for violating the lease terms.
 Such violations include failure to pay rent on time and performing illegal activities on the premises.

 Download a free eviction notice customized for Illinois state law below in MS Word (.docx) or Adobe PDF format.

-- Grace Period for Rent Payment: In Illinois, rent is due on the agreed-upon date in the lease.
-If it’s not specified, Illinois law provides a 5-day grace period for late payment before a late fee may be charged.
-If rent is not paid within that period, a late fee of $20 or 20% of rent per month (whichever is greater) may be due, as long as the amount and conditions of late fees are specified in the lease.
-If rent has not been paid after the 5 days, the landlord may also give the tenant an eviction notice for non-payment.
-770 ILCS 95/7.10(a)
+- Grace Period for Rent Payment: If it’s not specified in the lease, Illinois law provides a 5-day grace period for late payment before a fee may be charged.
+If rent is not paid within that period, a late fee of $20 or 20% of rent/month (whichever is greater) may be due, as long as the amount and conditions of late fees are specified in the lease.
+If rent has not been paid after the 5 days, the landlord may also give the tenant an eviction notice for non-payment (770 ILCS 95/7.10(a)).

 Suppose a landlord wants to evict a tenant in Illinois.
 In that case, they must first provide written notice to the tenant, which states the potential reason(s) for eviction based on non-payment of rent, non-compliance, or termination of a month-to-month tenancy.